jamiedean/fda-ntcp-models/README.md

 This models are intended for research purposes only and should not be employed to make individual patient management decisions.

-If you encounter any problems trying to use the models or wish to discuss any aspects of them please feel free to contact me at jamie.dean@icr.ac.uk.
+If you encounter any problems trying to use the models or wish to discuss any aspects of them please feel free to contact me at jamie.adam.dean@gmail.com.